-YTL PowerSeraya comment that the impact of Status Quo is unclear without a clear statement of the implied vesting levels for 2017/18 under this method".22 In response, we note that we modelled a range of VCLs (35 percent/30 percent/25 percent/20 percent/LNG level) as set out in Section 4.4.2.
+YTL PowerSeraya comment that the impact of Status Quo is unclear without a clear statement of the implied vesting levels for 2017/18 under this method".23 In response, we note that we modelled a range of VCLs (35%/30%/25%/20%/LNG level) as set out in Section 4.5.2.
 Our recommendation that there is scope to reduce VCL under the status quo to LNG vesting is based on this analysis.